 - Effective Use of Community

 We believe in promoting imagination and creativity in our students.
-We do this by providing access to the most up-to-date technologies available, as in our Innovation Hub, where 3D printers, VR gear, robotics, electronics and multimedia equipment support our students’ innovative learning activities in across subject areas, from Media and Visual Arts, to senior Calculus and Physics.
+We do this by providing access to the most up-to-date technologies available.
+Our Innovation Hub includes 3D printers, VR gear, robotics, electronics and multimedia equipment to support our students’ innovative learning activities across subject areas.

 We believe that Visual Arts learning cultivates creativity – and creativity cultivates academic success.
 Our students, whether pursuing post-secondary programs in the arts or in the STEM areas, all benefit from the ability to solve problems, take chances, and think inventively.
 These skills are hard to find in a textbook.
 Our hands-on Visual Arts program inspires students to explore new ideas, practice self-expression, collaborate with classmates, and challenge norms.
 Through painting, drawing, sculpture and printmaking, students are encouraged to embrace their curiosity while producing innovative works in all subject areas.

 Hudson College believes in developing the extraordinary potential of each student.
-Our Upper School accomplishes this through a variety of opportunities that help our students to achieve academic, emotional and social skills and knowledge that are foundational to lifelong successes.
+Our Upper School accomplishes this through a variety of opportunities that help our students to achieve academic, emotional and social skills and knowledge that are the foundation to lifelong successes.

-Our highly qualified secondary teachers implement our SMART skills program to foster the development of critical skills in areas of Speech Arts, Mathematics, Analytical Writing, Research, and Team Building.
-Our small classes and focus on knowing each student provide the opportunity for our teachers to become mentors to our students, particularly in planning for post-secondary options and navigating the social-emotional growth that takes place in high school.
+Our highly qualified secondary teachers implement foster the development of critical skills in areas of Speech Arts, Mathematics, Analytical Writing, Research, and Team Building.
+Our small classes provide the opportunity for our teachers to mentor our students, particularly in planning for post-secondary options and navigating the social-emotional growth that takes place in high school.

 Our small class sizes; unique three-semester system; the provision of a state-of-the-art laptop upon entry in Grade 9; the use of myBlueprint career-planning program; and our annual “Inspiring Learners to Become Leaders” series of lessons and workshops assist students in achieving their goals.